Bin Laden relative's trial will not hear from accused September 11 mastermind

 Abu Ghaith is charged with conspiring to kill Americans, providing material support and resources to terrorists and conspiring to provide such support.
 He faces life in prison if convicted.

-Abu Ghaith's lawyers, who began putting on his defence on Monday, argue that there is no evidence he knew about any specific future attacks.
+Abu Ghaith's lawyers, who began putting on his defense on Monday, argue that there is no evidence he knew about any specific future attacks.

 In a letter to Kaplan filed shortly after Tuesday's hearing, Stanley Cohen, one of Abu Ghaith's lawyers, said Mohammed's lawyer had informed him that Mohammed was willing to appear via video feed during the trial to answer any questions from either side.